arrase/ai-shell-assistant/README.md

 # To-Do List

-Planned features and improvements for this project.
+Planned features and improvements for this project:

-- [ ] **Implement Web Search Capability:** Integrate functionality allowing the agent to perform searches on the web to retrieve current information, supplementing its internal knowledge base.
-This will enhance the agent's ability to answer questions about recent events, find definitions, look up documentation, and access other online resources.
+- [ ] **Implement Web Search Capability:** Add functionality that allows the assistant to perform web searches to retrieve current information, supplementing its internal knowledge base.
+This will enhance the assistant's ability to answer questions about recent events, find definitions, look up documentation, and access other online resources.
-- [ ] **Add Persistent Long-Term Memory:** Implement a system for storing and retrieving information across different sessions or executions.
-This persistent memory should allow the agent to:
+- [ ] **Add Persistent Long-Term Memory:** Develop a system for storing and retrieving information across different sessions or executions.
+This persistent memory should enable the assistant to:
     - "Remember" specific facts, preferences, or instructions provided by the user in previous interactions.
-    - Utilize this stored information to inform future responses and actions.
+    - Use this stored information to inform future responses and actions.
     - Support explicit user commands to add, modify, or recall items from memory (e.g., "remember that I prefer X", "what did I tell you about Y?").
-    The goal is to create a more personalized and context-aware user experience by enabling the agent to build a cumulative understanding over time.
+    The goal is to create a more personalized and context-aware user experience by enabling the assistant to build a cumulative understanding over time.